What is discipline all about?

 It is okay to let your child know that you are angry or disappointed with his/her choice, however, remaining calm and modeling self-discipline will teach your child much more in the long run.

 Make sure your child knows that you still love him/her even if you are unhappy with his/her behavior.
 Work with your child to come up with solutions that will allown him/her to be successful.

 - You have difficulty understanding your child’s behaviors, feel confused when consistent, effective discipline techniques are not working, or need help understanding typical child development.

 - You want to take a parenting class to learn more about discipline.

 - Coleman, P. How to Say it to Your Kids, The right words to solve problems, soothe feelings and teach values.

 - Faber, A. and Mazlish, E. How to Talk So Kids Will Listen and Listen So Kids Will Talk

 - Pattersen, G.R.
 Living With Children

-Always remember: If you feel out of control, leave immediately and get help from a family member or friend.
-In anger you can seriously hurt your child.
+Remember: If you feel out of control, leave immediately and get help from a family member or friend.
+In anger, you can seriously hurt your child.

 Disclaimer: This information is not intended to substitute or replace the professional medical advice you receive from your child's physician.
 The content provided on this page is for informational purposes only, and was not designed to diagnose or treat a health problem or disease.
 Please consult your child's physician with any questions or concerns you may have regarding a medical condition.